holidaycheck/react-ssi-fragment/README.md

 ## Class Component

-If for any reason you need a class component and not the hook based implementation, you can use `import { SSIFragment } from 'react-ssi-fragment/lib/SSIFragmentClass'`
+If for any reason you need a class component and not the hook based implementation, you can use `import { SSIFragmentClass } from 'react-ssi-fragment/lib/SSIFragmentClass'`

 ## Usage with Typescript